TheRockonVHS/100-days-of-code/log.md

 ### Day 5: June 2, 2021

 **Today's Progress**: I learned about animations and transitions, those are pretty neat.
-I did an exercise on Flexbox and I solved it but it more of challenge and I don't really understand it all so I will have to practice more.
+I did an exercise on Flexbox and solved it, but it is more of a challenge and I don't really understand it all, so I will have to practice more.

 **Thoughts:** I couldn't explain Flexbox to anybody else so I have to practice it more.